-Associates also participate in firm management, including the firm’s Business Development Committee, Recruiting Committee, Personnel Committee, Library/MCLE Committee, Technology Committee, and Pro Bono Committee.
+Associates also participate in firm management, including the firm’s Business Development Committee, Recruiting Committee, Associates Committee, Library/MCLE Committee, Technology Committee, and Pro Bono Committee.

 Our headquarters office occupies the top five floors of a modern office tower in the South Coast Metro area, Orange County’s business and financial center.
 Our Palo Alto office is located at the hub of the Silicon Valley business community and the San Francisco office is located in the City’s Financial District.
 The Orange County office is easily accessible from all points in the county.
 It is within walking distance of the Orange County Performing Arts Center, South Coast Repertory Theater, South Coast Plaza, major hotels, and several restaurants.
 It is less than two miles from John Wayne Airport and approximately five miles from the Pacific Ocean.